mkearney/tfse/README.md

 ## about me
 - i'm a phd candidate in political communication at the university of kansas
-- my dissertation examines selective exposure and polarization on twitter
+- my dissertation examines selective exposure and political polarization on twitter

 ## about tfse
 - this package contains R code used in my dissertation research